anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If the Accept header was not provided in the PER, the pledge assumes that the accepted response format is `application/voucher-jws+json` and proceeds processing.
 In the response header, the Content-Type field MUST be set to `application/jose+json`.

-If the pledge is unable to create the PER, it SHOULD respond with an HTTP error status code to the Registrar-Agent.
+If the pledge is unable to create the PER, it responds with an HTTP error status code to the Registrar-Agent.
-The following client error status codes MAY be used:
+The following client error status codes can be used:

 * 400 Bad Request: if the pledge detects an error in the format of the request.
 * 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/jose+json`.